mre/andygrunwald.github.io-1/content/post/your-datastore-connection-deserves-a-name.md

 * Direct access to the stored data is shielded by an application via an API

 The thing is: We don't live in a perfect world.
-The reality is like this:
+The reality often is:

 * Several applications share one or multiple datastore
-* These applications get independent developed from each other
+* These applications are developed independently
 * and even may receive different types of traffic patterns

-This leads to a situation where one application requests many datastore resources.
+This may lead to a situation where one application requests many datastore resources.
 Triggers can be unexpected traffic spikes or expensive and inefficient queries.
-At the same time, the other applications might suffer from unexpected behavior or a partial outage due to limited resources available on the datastore to serve the requests.
+At the same time, other applications might suffer from unexpected behavior or a partial outage due to limited resources available on the datastore to serve the requests.

 {{<
     figure src="/img/posts/your-datastore-connection-deserves-a-name/perfect-engineering-world-vs-reality-shared-database.png"